iagoleal/optics-game/README.md

 ## Known Issues:

-1. THE REFLECTION IS BUGED
+1. THE REFLECTION IS BUGED [FIXED (I hope)]
 2. Laser perpendicular to two mirrors starts infinite loop.
+[FIXED]
 3. Laser is still reflecting on mirrors sides.